 - 1. Tune in an available VOR station on the NAV 1 radio. - 2.
 Centre the VOR 1 CDI needle with a 'TO' flag using the OBS knob. - 3.
 Set the heading bug to match the selected OBS value. - 4.
 Place the coupler selector switch in the NAV 1 position. - 5.
-Engage NAV mode by pressing the NAV push-button. - 6.
+Rotate the coupler knob to the OMNI position. - 6.
 Rotate the OBS knob to swing the CDI needle to full right deflection observe that the yoke moves right. - 7.
 Rotate the OBS knob to swing the CDI needle to full left deflection observe that the yoke moves left. - 8.
-Disengage the autopilot this completes the ground checks.
+Disengage the autopilot this completes the ground check.

-Engaging the autopilot in flight
+Engaging in flight